 TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE System Alignment Examine opportunities with local funding to expand flexibility in paying for services that respond to community, stakeholder, and population input listed in this survey.
 Flexible Funding household support is incorporated into housing program reimbursement/guidelines.
 County/COV End 2019 & Annual 2019 Clark County July 1, 2019 Housing Program contracts included flexible funding.
 Local housing agencies are increasing fundraising related to flexible funding (e.g. Impact NW, Janus Youth).
 VHA provided flexible funding to support TBRA households with non-reimbursable needs per HOME rules.
-2020 CFTH is working with Share, Sea Mar-CSNW to incorporate Pathways into RI increasing opportunity for flexible funds. er in is working with share, sea mar estiti to interporate rationally into that and siversion programs, therefore 2021 CFTH Outreach coordinates outreach efforts for all County-funded agencies contract, and it pays for services that respond to client needs that move the ıtreach's 2022 CFTH applied for and received the Anchor Community Initiative Grant that funded Homeless Prevention and Diversion Fund for youth aged 12-24 using the diversion approach for one-time financial assistance.
-It also fund the Youth Diversion Infrastructure Project, which is also flexible one-time assistance for youth aged 12-24.
-It also funded CFTH Outreach continued coordination of outreach efforts for all County-funded agencies.
-Flexible Formatined in Outreach's contract and paid for services that respond to client needs that move them to
+2020 CFTH is working with Share, Sea Mar-CSNW to incorporate Pathways into RRH and Diversion programs, therefore increasing opportunity for flexible funds. ns, therefore 2021 CFTH Outreach coordinates outreach efforts for all County-funded agencies contract, and it pays for services that respond to client needs that move the utreach's 2022 CFTH applied for and received the Anchor Community Initiative Grant that funded Homeless Prevention and Diversion Fund for youth aged 12-24 using the diversion approach for one-time financial assistance.
+It also funded the Youth Diversion Infrastructure Project, which is also flexible one-time assistance for youth aged 12-24.
+CFTH Outreach continued coordination of outreach efforts for all County-funded agencies.
+Flexible Funding remained in Outreach's contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them toward housing the contract and paid for services that respond to client needs that move them to contract the contract that the co It also funded 2-24. unding 2023 The HCRS received additional Youth Demonstration Project Centralized fund ding